-SECTION 8A.10.(y) Notwithstanding any other provision of law, beginning with the 2021-2022 fiscal year, of the funds appropriated from the General Fund to the Board of Governors of The University of North Carolina for the Transforming Principal Preparation Grant Program established under G.S.
+SECTION 8A.10.(y) Notwithstanding any other provision of law, beginning with the 2021-2022 fiscal year, of the funds appropriated from the General Fund for the 2020-2021 fiscal year to the Board of Governors of The University of North Carolina for the Transforming Principal Preparation Grant Program established under G.S.
 116-209.70, the sum of three million forty-five thousand one hundred sixteen dollars (\$3,045,116) in recurring funds shall instead be appropriated to the Principal Fellows and TP3 Trust Fund established under G.S.
 116-74.41B, as enacted by this section.